egpennington/egpennington/README.md

 I build things inspired by real problems and curiosity.
 Apps, tools, and experiments — code meets the physical world.

-Some projects are hand-coded, others use AI as a collaborator — all are driven by real needs and shipped solutions.
+Some projects are hand-coded, others use AI as a collaborator — all driven by real needs and shipped solutions.

 ---

 ## 🔧 Selected Projects

 - **RapidPlan** – Emergency response planning PWA for real-world incident workflows
-- **FoamCalc** – Fire response calculation tool used in operational scenarios
+- **FoamCalc** – Fire response calculation tool built for operational use
 - **DDC Tracker** – Daily system covering six life domains to support balance and success
 - **QuoteKeeper** – Offline-capable quote library with search, tags, and Firebase
 - **ItemCount** – Simple utility built to solve a real moving-day problem